 No matter what kind of DIY project you’re doing, nothing is more important to your safety, as well as your chances of success, than knowing the tools that you’re using.
-When it comes to woodworking, there are all kinds of tools you might end up relying on.
-But how essential are they really?
-Here, we’re going to look at all the most common kinds of woodworking tools available and which of them are really worth investing in.
+When it comes to woodworking, there are all kinds of tools you might end up relying on, but how essential are they really?
+Here, I’m going to look at all the most common kinds of woodworking tools available and which of them are really worth investing in.

 A hand file

 Hand files do the work that planes and sanders do, shaping wood and making it smoother, but are also able to sharpen your woodworking blades and other tool bits.
 These are effectively long steel shapes with very fine teeth.

 They’re relatively cheap and can last a long time providing that you get a good quality one.
 They do have to be replaced every now and then, as there’s no real way to maintain a hand-file.
 Most woodworkers have multiple hand files, including a rasp that’s good for removing larger bits of wood, half-round files that work well with curved surfaces and mill files that are well designed for working in tight spaces and for filing different surfaces at obtuse angles.

 Not so much a tool, in reality, but an essential resource for any woodworking project is the wood that you work with.
 Choosing the right wood means knowing which species are best-used in different contexts.
 For instance, pine is a popular choice all around, since it’s a softwood that’s easy to work with, and it’s also relatively cheap and is easy to find in a variety of sizes.
 However, you can also choose wood types based on other preferences such as finding sustainably sourced woods or woods better suited to handling heavier loads, such as furniture.
 Do your research and learn the different woods.

 Hammers and mallets perform two very different functions and there are multiple types of each.
 However, both are essential when it comes to constructing projects from different pieces of wood.
 Hammers will pound pieces into place and can also pry them apart by using the claw end of the tool.